 installed in cars).

-Others have made XJ13 replicas, but none has been as uncannily accurate as this one.”
+There are others, but none has been as uncannily accurate as this one.”